benbrastmckie/.config/README.md

 nvim
 ```

+You can enter normal-mode in NeoVim from any mode by hitting escape.
-To check the health of your NeoVim install, enter the following in normal-mode (enter command-mode in NeoVim from normal mode by hitting `:`.
-Enter normal-mode in NeoVim from any mode by hitting escape) waiting for it to complete the check:
+To check the health of your NeoVim install, enter command-mode in NeoVim from normal mode by hitting `:` and running:

 ```
-:checkhealth
+checkhealth
 ```

+Wait for the report to finish.
-If Python 3 reports an error, run following in the terminal (to exit NeoVim, write `:qa!`):
+If Python 3 reports an error, run the following in the terminal (to exit NeoVim, write `:qa!`):

 ```
 pip3 install --user pynvim